Childhood apraxia of speech is a sound disorder that occurs when your child’s brain struggles to coordinate speech movements.

 Your child’s brain has to learn how to send the correct signals which direct their lips, jaw, and tongue during speech to create accurate sounds and words.

-Speech therapy for apraxia of speech can be a highly effective solution for this disorder.
+Speech therapy for speech sound disorders like childhood apraxia of speech can be a highly effective solution for this disorder.

 Your speech therapist will break down the correct way to say words, syllables, and phrases so that your child can improve.

-Here at Sol Speech & Language Therapy, we can help.
+Here at Sol Speech And Language Therapy, we can help.

-But first, let’s talk more about how childhood apraxia of speech works and how a speech therapist can help.
+But first, let’s talk more about how childhood apraxia of speech works and how an Austin pediatric speech therapist can help.

 What Is Childhood Apraxia Of Speech?